Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly instructs to 'Confirm with the user before invoking,' providing a clear when-to-use guideline.
-However, it does not mention alternatives or when not to use this tool, which would make it a 5.
+The description explicitly instructs to 'Confirm with the user before invoking,' which provides a clear when-to-use guideline.
+However, it does not mention alternatives or when not to use this tool, missing some context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.